fl101/awardfares-blog/_posts/2023-07-06-married-segments.md

 I hope that helps clarify some of the details around married segments, and how to work with them.
 Good luck!

+### Extra tip

+**Agents can help!**.
+In some cases, customer support agents are able to *divorce* segments.
+Another option is to first book the married segment, and then ask to change one of the segments, which might be possible due to the ticket's rules.

 ## Get started, and stay tuned.